It’s been 2 weeks and 4 days since I last posted.

 When I teach in the Tri-Cities I always come away knowing that I have taught perhaps a new skill or two a group of women who are a bunch artistically well rounded fabulous artist-basket weavers, book arts, dyers, weavers, etc. Who make all arts a part of their everyday lives.
 More on these guys later including pictures-next time I write.
 They are an intriguing group of women artist.

-Floating to the surface in this class was a wonderful Ukrainian Soumack rug and DSC_0108a Syrian rug.
+Floating to the surface in this class was a wonderful Ukrainian Soumack rug and a Syrian rug.

 Syrian Rug